jendelel/OCRSudokuSolver/README.md

 # OCRSudokuSolver
-Simple backpropagation neural network for OCR
+Simple implementation of backpropagation neural network for OCR of digits.

+There is very thorough documentation **in Czech** in the pdf document.